 The type of edging material used can also influence the overall design aesthetic of the project.

 Concrete paver borders offer strong visual definition, excellent durability, and design flexibility.
 They are commonly used around driveways, patios, and structured landscape designs.
-Rochester Concrete Products’ Bullet Edger™ and Granite Edger™ provide both structural performance and visual appeal while remaining easy to install and adaptable to curved or straight layouts.
+Rochester Concrete Products’ Bullet Edger™ and Granite Edger™ provide durable visual definition for curved or straight landscape borders.
+Where structural pavement confinement is required, pair the visible border with an edge-restraint detail appropriate for the application.

 Cementitious edging is another common solution, particularly for porcelain paver systems and high-end patio installations.
 In this method, a concrete or mortar “toe” is installed along the perimeter of the pavers to lock the edge of the system into place.
 Cementitious edging is typically hidden beneath the finished surface, but it provides excellent lateral containment while maintaining a clean, seamless border around the installation.